Federal Death Penalty Abolition Act: History

 Since the enactment of the Anti-Drug Abuse Act of 1988, the death penalty has been a legal punishment for United States federal crimes in the post Furman era.
 Since then, the federal government has executed sixteen individuals, with thirteen of those executions occurring between July 2020 and January 2021.

 Motivation for the introduction and support for the passage and enactment of this bill have been influenced by the criminal justice reform movement, the George Floyd protests, and the thirteen people executed during the Trump administration between July 2020 and January 2021, among other things.
-President Joe Biden’s campaign website has stated that Biden supports abolishing the death penalty on the federal level and to incentivize states to also abolish the death penalty for crimes within their jurisdiction.
-Biden is the first president to openly oppose the death penalty.
+46th president Joe Biden's campaign website has stated that he supports abolishing the death penalty on the federal level and to incentivize states to also abolish the death penalty for crimes within their jurisdiction.
+Biden is the first president to openly oppose the death penalty, despite previous support as a U.S. Senator (1973–2009) from Delaware.

 Bills to abolish the federal death penalty have been introduced in each Congress since 1999, but no legislation has passed.